romanzaycev/tooolooop/README.md

 You can define the implementation of `Romanzaycev\Tooolooop\Scope\ScopeInterface` in the container configuration and engine instances Scope through it.

+⚠️ ATTENTION!
+Make sure that the container returns a new instance of Scope!
+Cached Scope instance does not work.

 ### User scope